Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Variational-Conditional Model

 \subsection{ABRNet}

-To test our hypothesis that learning conditioning parameters directly from the data can produce a conditioning space that works better than an equivalent approach using audiometric measurements, we implemented a variation of our model architecture where the learned means $\mu_{\psi}$ of the conditioning variables are replaced by the auditory brainstem response (ABR) threshold measurements from each animal in response to tones at 1, 2, 4, 8, and 16kHz.
-These ABR thresholds constitute a description of the specific hearing loss profile of the animal comparable to an audiogram measured from a human listener, and therefore ABRNet should be able to learn to generate individualised responses to some degree.
-We did not add Gaussian noise to the ABR thresholds for this model.
-Otherwise the model architecture is the same as the $\psi$-ICNet architecture described in figure \ref{fig:psinet_arch}.
+To test our hypothesis that learning conditioning parameters directly from the data can produce a better conditioning space than an equivalent approach using audiometric measurements, we implemented a variation of our model architecture where the learned means $\mu_{\psi}$ of the conditioning variables are replaced by the auditory brainstem response (ABR) threshold measurements from each animal in response to tones at 1, 2, 4, 8, and 16 kHz.
+These ABR thresholds constitute a description of an animal's hearing loss profile comparable to the audiogram of a human listener, and therefore ABRNet should be able to learn to generate individualised responses to the extent that the audiogram captures the relevant information.
+We did not add Gaussian noise to the ABR thresholds.
+The model is otherwise identical to $\psi$-ICNet.